 c) that ITU-R has developed Recommendation ITU-R S.1503 to provide a functional description to be used in developing software tools for determining the conformity of non-GSO FSS networks with limits contained in Article 22;

-d) that there is currently no software tool available to the Radiocommunication Bureau for epfd examinations;
+d) that there was no software tool available to the Radiocommunication Bureau for epfd examinations until the publication of the Circular Letter CR/414 on 6 December 2016 informing administrations that the final version of the software for implementing Recommendation ITU-R S.1503-2 is available;

-e) that the Bureau has issued Circular Letters CR/176 and CR/182, which request additional information from non-GSO systems in order to examine them for compliance with the Article 22 epfd limits;
+e) that the software may not adequately model certain non-GSO FSS systems and further improvements to Recommendation ITU-R S.1503 may be necessary;

-f) that, since no epfd validation software is available, the Bureau has requested commitments from the notifying administrations that they will meet the epfd limits in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3, and that under these commitments the Bureau gives qualified favourable findings to their systems;
+f) that, when no epfd validation software was available, the Bureau has requested commitments from the notifying administrations that they will meet the epfd limits in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3, and that under these commitments the Bureau gave qualified favourable findings to their systems;

-g) that the Bureau is not in a position to perform its duties in relation to Nos.
+g) that the Bureau was not in a position to perform its duties in relation to Nos.
 9.7A and 9.7B due to the lack of epfd validation software;

 h) that during the examination under Nos.
 9.35 and 11.31, the Bureau examines non-GSO FSS systems to ensure their compliance with the single-entry epfd limits given in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3,